cuppett/aws-ecr-mirror/README.md

-# Mirror Images in/out of AWS using ECR, Batch & Lambda
+# Mirror Images in/out of AWS using ECR & Batch

 This repository builds on the work started in [aws-codebuild-podman].
 Using the plumbing from that project, we can build containers with [skopeo] capable of running in [AWS Batch][batch] to mirror images in and out